mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 **Note:** After cloning your fork to your local development environment, make sure to run the following git command locally to make sure that all the submodule dependencies are downloaded:
 >git submodule update --init --recursive

-This is covered in the linked tutorial but is worth repeating.
+This is covered in the Compiling Guide but is worth repeating.

 **Warning** - Nucleus Coop will **not** run correctly without these submodules.